Star Wars Gangsta Rap: Synopsis

-Awards legacies and sequels
+Awards, legacies and sequels

 "Star Wars Gangsta Rap" is one of the most popular flash videos of all time, with more than 20 million online views.
 Editors of Time magazine listed it as the Best Online Comedy Movie of 2001.

 The film won the Audience Choice at the inaugural Official Star Wars Fan Film Awards in 2002, and it was broadcast on the Sci Fi Channel special on the awards.
 Clips from "Star Wars Gangsta Rap Special Edition" appear in the VH1 special When Star Wars Ruled the World in 2004.

 It has inspired other similar works and imitations, notably The Lords Of The Rhymes, done very much in the style of the Star Wars Gangsta Rap but instead parodying The Lord of the Rings trilogy.

-Another BentTV Star Wars parody cartoon was created in 1999.
-It is a fake advertisement for a Star Wars Christmas CD hosted by Han Solo.

 Director Thomas Lee would later animate the video for "Weird Al" Yankovic's song "I'll Sue Ya" on his 2006 album "Straight Outta Lynwood".

-An unofficial sequel, "Star Wars Gangsta Rap 2", featuring far more explicit lyrics was made, followed by "Star Wars Gangsta Rap 3".
-Both were made incorporating references to the Star Wars prequel trilogy.
+"Star Wars Gangsta Rap" was previously one of many parody songs commonly misattributed to Yankovic on peer-to-peer file sharing sites.

 In November 2009, an official sequel, "Star Wars Gangsta Rap: Chronicles", was released on Atom.com.